 Over the past year I’ve been doing pen, ink and watercolor portraits for an upscale dining club in Norwalk, Connecticut.
 (Background on that ongoing commission is in this journal post.)

-The past month, Martha Stewart and her manager were in the restaurant, and saw the pen & ink drawings framed, on the wall, and inquired about having portraits created for them.
+The past month, Martha Stewart and her manager were in the restaurant, became members, and, of course, the owner was happy about that.
+(It also meant that their images would join the pen & ink drawings framed on the wall.)

 They sent me some photos and interestingly, the request for Martha's piece was to draw her with her cat.
 (Sharp-eyed readers will notice that this has a bit less exaggeration than my usual caricatured pen and ink portraits.)